m-petersen/vinpetersen.github.io/_posts/2018-11-25-a-guided-tour-through-a-convolutional-neural-network-part-3.md

 math: true
 subtitle: The Backward Pass
 ---
 This post is part of a series about the inner workings of convolutional neural networks.
-In order to be best prepared for the following topics, especially by knowing the denotation, I recommend to work on [part 1](https://vinpetersen.github.io/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-1/) and [part 2](https://vinpetersen.github.io/2018-11-25-a-guided-tour-through-a-convolutional-neural-network-part-2/) beforehand.
+In order to be best prepared for the following topics, especially by knowing the denotation, I recommend to deal with parts [1](https://vinpetersen.github.io/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-1/) and [2](https://vinpetersen.github.io/2018-11-25-a-guided-tour-through-a-convolutional-neural-network-part-2/) beforehand.

 ### The Cross-entropy Loss Function